Future direction of Sherington Primary School

 We’ll add to these FAQs with the questions we get, and our responses, so do check back on this page.

-The speaker at the presentations on 17th October is Dave Walker, a school improvement advisor.
+The speaker at the presentation on 17th October is Dave Walker, a school improvement advisor.

 Dave has a background of over 35 years working in school improvement in the West Midlands, predominantly in Local Authority education services.
 In his school improvement role he has provided training and consultancy services across both LA schools and MATs, including training for governing bodies on a wide range of issues, and support for governors in considering transition to academy status.
 He is an OFSTED inspector and in this capacity has inspected a variety of both LA maintained schools and academies.
 He is a member of the NUT.